 Private virtual cloud (VPC)

 VPC makes the developer’s job easy and helps to deploy AWS resources to a private virtual cloud.
-Not only that, with the help of VPC, you can able to control the cloud environment with the help of controlling network gateways, IP address range, route table configuration, etc.
+Not only that, but with the help of VPC, you can control the cloud environment by controlling network gateways, IP address range, route table configuration, etc.

 Amazon CloudFront

-Amazon CloudFront is well integrated with AWS and works very seamlessly with different AWS services like Amazon s3, Amazon EC2, AWS Shield, etc. Basically, it is a CDN service that helps you deliver different videos, data, and APIs to users globally with high speed.
+Amazon CloudFront is well-integrated with AWS and works seamlessly with various AWS services, including Amazon S3, Amazon EC2, and AWS Shield.
+It is a CDN service that helps you deliver videos, data, and APIs to users globally quickly.

 Amazon API Gateway

-This is also an excellent service from AWS that helps the developers to create, maintain, and monitor the API in the AWS management console.
-This also handles many concurrent API calls that include traffic management, monitoring, access control, etc.
+This is also an excellent service from AWS that helps developers create, maintain, and monitor APIs in the AWS Management Console.
+This also handles multiple concurrent API calls, including traffic management, monitoring, and access control, among others.

 Amazon Route 53

-It is a DNS web service provided by AWS that helps the developers translate the text domain name to the numeric IP addresses.
+It is a DNS web service provided by AWS that helps developers translate text domain names to numeric IP addresses.
 (For example, www.xyz.com to 182.0.3.1).

-It very seamlessly works with EC2 instances, Elastic load balancers, Amazon S3 buckets, etc.
+It seamlessly integrates with EC2 instances, Elastic Load Balancers, Amazon S3 buckets, and more.

 Elastic Load Balancing

-Elastic Load Balancing always performs a great job.
-It helps to handle the incoming application traffic by distributing the incoming traffic across multiple target resources like containers, and Amazon EC2 instances.
+Elastic Load Balancing consistently performs well.
+It helps handle incoming application traffic by distributing it across multiple target resources, such as containers and Amazon EC2 instances.

-Elastic Load Balancing provides you with three load balancers and those are Application Load Balancer, Network Load Balancer, and Classic Load Balancer.
+Elastic Load Balancing provides you with three load balancers: Application Load Balancer, Network Load Balancer, and Classic Load Balancer.

 Amazon CodeGuru

-It also monitors the performance of the application in production.
+It also monitors the application’s performance in production.

 AWS CodeStar

-AWS Codestar is another developer’s tool provided by AWS that helps you to quickly develop, build and deploy different applications on AWS.
+AWS Codestar is another developer tool provided by AWS that helps you develop, build, and deploy different applications on AWS quickly.

-It also helps you to configure your entire continuous delivery toolchain in a minute and most importantly it helps, your complete team to work together easily.
+It also helps you to configure your entire continuous delivery toolchain in a minute, and most importantly, it helps your whole team to work together efficiently.

 AWS Command Line Interface

 This CLI is one of the great tools to manage your AWS services.
-With the help of this tool, you can able to control multiple AWS services from the command line.
+With the help of this tool, you can control multiple AWS services from the command line.

 AWS CodeDeploy

-AWS CodeDeploy is another tool that helps you to smoothly perform software deployments to different AWS services like AWS Lambda, Amazon EC2, etc. You can use this to automate the software deployment process.
+AWS CodeDeploy is another tool that helps you smoothly perform software deployments across various AWS services, including AWS Lambda and Amazon EC2.
+You can use this to automate the software deployment process.

 AWS CodeCommit

-AWS CodeCommit is a source control service that hosts Git-based repositories that helps you to store anything from your source code to binaries and it works smoothly with your existing Git tools if you have already.
-An important thing is, it is very much secure.
+AWS CodeCommit is a source control service that hosts Git-based repositories that help you to store anything from your source code to binaries, and it works smoothly with your existing Git tools if you have already.
+A key aspect is that it is highly secure.

 Management and Governance Tools Provided By AWS

 AWS also provides many management and governance tools.
-Here we will discuss a few key tools for management and governance that are provided by AWS.
+Here, we will discuss a few key tools for management and governance that AWS provides.

 AWS Service Catalog

-AWS service catalog is an excellent tool that helps different organizations for creating and managing different catalogs of IT services that are approved for use on the AWS platform.
+The AWS Service Catalog is an excellent tool that helps organizations create and manage various catalogs of IT services approved for use on the AWS platform.

 AWS CloudFormation

-This is another cool tool to model a set of related AWS and third-party resources and also helps to manage them throughout their life cycles.
+This is another valuable tool for modeling a set of related AWS and third-party resources, helping to manage them throughout their life cycles.

 AWS Config

 This tool helps to record, audit, and evaluate the configurations of different AWS resources.
-With the help of this tool, you can able to know the relationship with the different resources so that you can able to judge the dependencies between the resources before making any changes.
+With the help of this tool, you can understand the relationships between different resources to assess the dependencies between them before making any changes.

 AWS CloudTrail